WATCH: 35 Movies That Take Place In South Dakota

-And when it comes to the Mount Rushmore State, we've seen our fair share of films that have used South Dakota as the backdrop for a number of storylines over the years.
+When it comes to South Dakota and Hollywood, we've seen our fair share of films that have used our state as the backdrop for a number of productions over the years.
+They may not have always filmed here, but movie folk love to set stories here.

-We're all familiar with blockbusters like 1990's Dances With Wolves, 1959's North By Northwest, and more recently, 2007's National Treasure: Book of Secrets, but our state's inclusion on the big screen goes back nearly 100 years.
+We're all familiar with the blockbusters like 1990's Dances With Wolves, 1959's North By Northwest, and more recently, 2007's National Treasure: Book of Secrets.
+But our state's life on the big screen goes back nearly 100 years.

-According to IMDb, it all started with a 1928 western, which like so many of the 29 films on this list, depicts this part of the world before South Dakota became a state in 1889, back to the time when this was part of the Dakota Territory.
+According to IMDb, it all started with Courtin' Wildcats, a 1929 film which, like so many of the 29 films on this list, is a Western set in the time before South Dakota became a state in 1889.

 - Courtin' Wildcats (1929)